aolwyn/Leetcode/C/README.md

 <br>

 I have broken down the notes into topics so you can look into what you need; I would <em>HIGHLY</em> reccomend you go in order.
+On the left you'll see folders, click them to see whats in them.
+Only look at what's in the C folder, you'll get lost in the other documents.